MediaComem/comem-archidep/ex/hello-shell.md

 > :books: In Unix-like operating systems, the tilde (~) symbol is a shorthand representation for a user's home directory.
 It's a convenient way to refer to this directory without needing to know or type the full path.
 For instance, if a user's home directory is `/home/username`, typing `cd ~` in the terminal would navigate them directly to that location.
 The tilde is recognized and expanded to the full path by the shell, making it an efficient shortcut.
 Additionally, the tilde can be combined with other directory or file names, such as `~/Documents`, to quickly reference subdirectories or files within the home directory.
 The adoption of the tilde as a shortcut has become a deeply ingrained convention in the command-line world, providing users with a quick and consistent way to access their personal files and settings.

 ## :exclamation: Adding clues

 Using your preferred method, update the files we just created with the specified content:

 - `cave/echo.txt`: To uncover the next clue, explore where the water flows.
 - `lake/fish.txt`: Venture deep into the woods to discover the last hint.
 - `forest/tree.txt`: curl parrot.live

->:books: The `curl` command is a versatile tool used primarily for transferring data using various protocols, most commonly HTTP and HTTPS.
+> :books: The `curl` command is a versatile tool used primarily for transferring data using various protocols, most commonly HTTP and HTTPS.
 For beginners diving into the world of command-line operations, think of `curl` as a way to communicate with websites and servers directly from the terminal without the need for a web browser.
 Whether you're trying to fetch the contents of a web page, download a file, or interact with APIs, `curl` is your go-to utility.
 Its name stands for "Client URL," underscoring its capability to work with URLs to retrieve or send data.
 Beginners often start with basic `curl` commands, like `curl https://example.com`, which fetches and displays the content of the specified web page in the terminal.
 As users become more accustomed to it, they'll find that `curl` offers a wide range of options and parameters to customize requests, making it an indispensable tool for many developers and system administrators.

-## :question: Test the treasure hunt
+## :question: Optional: test the treasure hunt

 Ensure your setup is in order: